mehcode/config-rs/README.md

 > Layered configuration system for Rust applications (with strong support for [12-factor] applications).

 [12-factor]: https://12factor.net/config

  - Set defaults
  - Set explicit values (to programmatically override)
  - Read from [JSON] and [TOML] files
  - Read from environment
  - Loosely typed — Configuration values may be read in any supported type, as long as there exists a reasonable conversion
+ - Access nested fields using a formatted path — Uses a subset of JSONPath.
+Currently supports the child ( `redis.port` ) and subscript operators ( `databases[0].name` ).

 [JSON]: https://github.com/serde-rs/json
 [TOML]: https://github.com/toml-lang/toml